michaelchadwick/tcc2022/README.md

 I'm planning on doing each day's entry in [PICO-8](https://lexaloffle.com/pico-8.php), but I might use [TIC-80](https://tic80.com), as well.

+The index of web exports can be found [here](https://neb.host/games/tcc/2022)

 ## Day 1: Making Shapes (DONE)

 Create a Christmas scene with simple shapes, like rectangles, circles, and lines.